cameronenfuego/cameronenfuego.github.io/_posts/2015-02-21-Believing-Lies-Will-Distract-You-from-Purpose.md

 ![](https://cdn-images-1.medium.com/max/1200/1*x0ZkHBjcEeun_J1BBk6OPQ.jpeg)

 I’ve believed a lot of silly half-truths and lies thus far in my life.
 Like, when I was 5 or so, my brother and dad convinced me that I was going to spawn a watermelon from my abdomen like an alien from the movie _Alien_.
 Seriously, I was nearly in tears the evening after swallowing that first fateful seed.
-And while that’s a silly example, I think it has a lot to do with this idea of [busyness](http://104.193.143.57/~waywar13/ce/curious-case-busyness/ "The Curious Case of Busyness") I’ve been ruminating on the past few weeks.
+And while that’s a silly example, I think it has a lot to do with this idea of [busyness](http://104.193.143.57/~waywar13/ce/curious-case-busyness/ "The Curious Case of Busyness") I’ve been ruminating on the past few weeks.<!--more-->

 #### Refocusing: it’s consuming